Ugandan government declares nationwide public holiday break

 Uganda holiday may disrupt economy

 Critics have said the declaration of a national holiday in respect of Museveni’s swearing-in exacts a severe toll on the Ugandan economy, particularly within the fragile informal sector.
-The closure of commercial banks and major retail centres in notable cities may stall an estimated 15 per cent of the weekly national commercial output.
+The closure of commercial banks and major retail centres in notable cities may stall an estimated 15% of the weekly national commercial output.

 Some public commentators have argued that the current administration in Uganda places too much emphasis on optics.
 According to them, this should not be the focus at a time of rising regional inflation, economic hardship, and youth unemployment.

-A video related to Uganda’s public holiday announcement can be viewed below via X:
+An X video related to Uganda’s public holiday announcement can be viewed below:

 Uganda to declare Eid Al Adha 2026 public holiday